daxio/wordpress-redis/README.md

 ## What is this?
-This is the official Wordpress with PHP 7.1 FPM base image with additional `redis` and other extensions.
+This is the official Wordpress with PHP 7.1 base image with additional `redis` and other extensions.

 ## What's included:
 * PHP extensions (additional to default PHP installation):